-We don’t yet know what exactly causes spine tumors.
-We have seen that people with certain immune disorders or genetic conditions, such as neurofibromatosis 2, are more likely to develop spine tumors than other people.
+Scientists don’t yet know what exactly causes spine tumors.
+People with certain immune disorders or genetic conditions, such as neurofibromatosis 2, are more likely to develop spine tumors than other people.

-Most primary and metastatic spine tumors are epidural tumors.
-These tumors grow in the bones of your spine.
-As they grow, they can compress your spinal cord, nerve roots, and spinal fluid.
+Most tumors that begin in the spine or spread from another part of the body are epidural tumors.
+These tumors grow in the bones of the spine.
+As they grow, they can compress the spinal cord, nerve roots, and spinal fluid.

 - intramedullary tumors that grow within the spinal cord, such as ependymomas and astrocytomas